laurabernardy/notesXtract/README.md

 # notesXtract

-Extractor for color highlighted notes from scanned (or photographed) documents with OpenCV and Tesseract.
+Basic Extractor for color highlighted notes from scanned (or photographed) documents with OpenCV and Tesseract.

 # get started